-This book is also a great emergency preparedness plan to have in place if should something ever happened to both of us.
+This book is also a great emergency preparedness plan to have in place should something ever happen to both of us.
 (We’ve both chosen a person and given the info of how/where to find our emergency book.)

-Let me introduce you to the Duo 2-in-2 Binder!
+Let me introduce you to the *Duo 2-in-1 Binder!

-This uber cool Duo 2-in-1 Binder has both a 3-ring binder and a 7 pocket accordion with tons of space to keep all of our info!
-(It’s super expensive, but if you don’t have the extra cash to buy this binder you can use whatever you have around the house.
-The most important thing is having your info organized and in one place.)
+This uber cool binder has both a 3-ring binder and a 7 pocket accordion with tons of space to keep all of our info!

 Andrea is so very generous to share her free, downloadable printables to help us get started.
 All we have to do is enter the information into the sheets!
 You can download them in Word format here.